 Explore more shapes on your own, or see Draw, edit, and re-edit shapes easily to learn more about creating shapes.

 You can also combine shapes to create new, more complex shapes in just a couple of clicks.

 Draw some overlapping shapes.
 Switch to the Selection tool and drag a selection marquee around all the shapes to select them.
-Select the Shape Builder tool and drag a line across all the shapes you want to unite into one shape.
+Select the Shape Builder tool and drag a line through all the shapes you want to unite into one shape.

 It’s just as easy to break apart and erase parts of overlapping shapes.
 Select all the shapes.
-With the Shape Builder tool, click any part you want to punch out as you would with a cookie cutter.
+With the Shape Builder tool, click any part you want to punch out as with a cookie cutter.
 Don’t worry if it still looks the same; you’ve divided them into separate pieces.

 To color an object, you assign it a fill color, a stroke color, or both.
 Similar to working in a coloring book, a fill adds color to the area inside a path or shape, while a stroke outlines it.